devuxd/ProgrammingStrategies/tdd-1-guided.md

 [Open the design strategy in a new tab](placeholder)

-**Follow the strategy using the strategy execution tool to design the autocomplete feature.** You have up to 15 minutes.
+**Follow the strategy using the strategy execution tool to design and implement the autocomplete feature.** Your goal is to build a working implementation and to craft a clear and easy to maintain design.
+You have up to 15 minutes.
 Notify the experimenter when you're done.